RBVI/stringApp/doc_automation.md

 `string hide images`

-Hide the structure images on the nodes.
+Hides the structure images on the nodes.

 [List of commands](#list-of-commands) - [List of Visual properties commands](#visual-properties)